 If you travel at night, I highly recommend sleeper buses.

-Most sleeper bus has three rows with two floors with seats that can be raised or lowered with the push of a button.
+Most sleeper bus has three rows with two floors with seats that can be raised or lowered with a button.
 They also have bottled water, refreshing towels, and air conditioning.

 Some deluxe types have private cabins with curtains, pillows, soft leather seats, blankets, and wifi.

 Minivans, or limousines, generally cover short-distance travel.
 My most common trips with limousines take 2 to 4 hours, such as traveling from Ho Chi Minh to Vung Tau.